Update on summer 2022 hybrid lab science courses

 Each year, more than 1,200 highly qualified transfer students enroll at the University of Connecticut.
 They come for our exceptional range of academic programs, nationally recognized Schools and Colleges, and our renowned faculty.
 Transferring from one college or university to another can be challenging.
-That’s why we work hard to make transferring to UConn as smooth a process as possible to help qualified students obtain the superior education they deserve.
-Transfer students are encouraged to apply online through the UConn Application.
+That's why we work hard to make transferring to UConn as smooth a process as possible to help qualified students obtain the superior education they deserve.
+All Transfer applicants must apply online through the UConn Application.

 If you have earned your Associate's Degree or you have earned at least 60 credits from a regionally accredited college or university, you are invited to explore UConn's Bachelor of General Studies (BGS) degree.
 Complete your degree at your pace on your schedule.
 Developed with busy adult students in mind, the BGS Program offers convenient day and evening classes at all UConn campuses.
 Learn more about the BGS application process.